 Curious?
 Answer the call to create a more compelling future for yourself with a proven expert.
 Test it yourself!

 GIVE ME A CALL TODAY 0330 058 8385

 What is a Midlife Crisis?

 The NHS website recommends you see a doctor, and then goes on to say you will be prescribed anti-depressants!
-For some men with a clinical condition this may be the best course of action.
-But if I am to go by the case-studies that I have seen, those clients were not 'ill'.
-They were simply men and women who were feeling rather cornered, crushed or uncertain of themselves.
+For some men with a clinical condition, this may be the best course of action.
+But if I am to go by the case studies that I have seen, these clients were not ‘ill’.
+These were simply men and women who were feeling rather cornered, crushed, or uncertain of themselves.
 Sometimes, they were tired of playing a lifetime of inauthentic roles or they were unsure of how to bring balance, wholeness or truth into their lives.
-Exhausted by litany of problems they had created for themselves, they were often looking for something deeper to life.
+Exhausted by the litany of problems they had created for themselves, they were often looking for something deeper to life.
 One expert cited the following warning signs:

 1. He says life is a bore.

 2. He is thinking about (or already) having an affair.

 3. He is suddenly making impetuous decisions about money and/or his career.